Satish-Kumar-Verma/The-Vocabulary-Land/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 There have been many applications to study vocabularies of many languages.
-We are now develping an application called 'The vocabulary Land'.We are creating it as a user-friendly and free.
-We are noe currently developing version 1.3.1.
+We are now develping an application called 'The vocabulary Land'.
+We are creating it as a user-friendly and free.
+We are now currently developing version 1.3.1.
 For version 1.3.0 here are some features provided for you.

 * When you start the app there will be a quiz that will test you.
 * There will be a dictionary space that you can learn new words.